Mom claims 10-year-old son attacked by woman, kids at Price Hill school

 CINCINNATI (WXIX) - A mother wants to press charges after she says her 10-year-old son was attacked by a woman and her kids in Price Hill last week.

-Sierra Reed her fifth-grade son, Major Foster, had a black eye and a swollen lip when she picked him up from school at IDEA Price Hill on Aug.
+Sierra Reid said her fifth-grade son, Major Foster, had a black eye and a swollen lip when she picked him up from school at IDEA Price Hill on Aug.
 17.

 “That day, I had got a call from a receptionist saying come and get your son because he was in an altercation on the bus and he was removed from the bus and placed in the office,” Reed recalls.
 “Seconds later, I get a call saying your son has been attacked.”